zLomb/SanitUnpack/README.md

 TO DO would be to figure out if there's a specific file where all palettes are stored.
 Or just get them out manually loading each individual world and create a mapping for each RES file in the game.
 Each world has its own palette and from what I got, each RES file corresponds to a specific world/screen.

+This repository does NOT include any files from the game.